wangguanan/light-reid/README.md

 * **Acknowledge**: This project refers the [official code](https://github.com/michuanhaohao/reid-strong-baseline), if you find this project useful, please cite the offical paper.

 ## News
-* 2019-10-25: Our new work about RGB-IR cross-modality ReID has been accepted by ICCV'19, code can be found [here](https://github.com/wangguanan/AlignGAN).
+* 2019-10-25: Our new work about RGB-Infrared(IR) ReID for dark situation has been accepted by ICCV'19.
+Code is available at  [here](https://github.com/wangguanan/AlignGAN).
 * 2019-06-18: we add visualization code to show ranked images
 * 2019-05-01: We re-implement PCB and achieve better performance than the offical one.
 Our implementation can be found [here](https://github.com/wangguanan/Pytorch-Person-ReID-Baseline-PCB-Beyond-Part-Models).